Overview

 In short, if you’re scheduled for a CBC, you should talk to your doctor about waiting a few days after stopping antibiotics to ensure reliable findings.

-Do Antibiotics Affect Liver Function Tests?
+Affect On A Liver Function Tests

 Liver function tests (LFTs) use enzymes and proteins to evaluate liver health.
 Because many antibiotics are metabolized in the liver, they might temporarily elevate enzyme levels, giving a false impression of liver strain or inflammation.